 o Free, publicly funded, high-quality full-day kindergarten programs.

 o Optional free, publicly funded, high-quality "universal" pre-kindergarten programs for all three- and four-year-old children whose parents choose to enroll them.

 o Federal funds to make these programs economically feasible.

-o Dedicated funding for early childhood education through the public schools.
+o Dedicated state funding for early childhood education through our public schools.

 Legislation for Early Childhood Education

 The bipartisan Strong Start for America’s Children Act (S. 2452/H.R.
 3461) would